lknknm/ottocento-engine/doc/styleguide.md

 ﻿## Ottocento Engine Style Guide
 Since this is a study project, I am very flexible about Code Style improvements and suggestions.
 Here are the basic rules to follow in order to style the code and make it readable.

+### Extension naming conventions:
+- `.hxx` for C++ header files containing function definitions and declarations within the same file.
+- `.h`   for header files containing only definitions, used for both C and C++.
+- `.cxx` for C++ files with the declarations for the member functions of the related header file.
+- `.c`   for C files with the declarations for the member functions of the related header file.
 ### For the C++ library:
 - Functions/Methods inside classes should be named in camelCase.